-Amounts in USD thousands 2020 2019
+Amounts in USD thousands 2021 2020

+Fair value of interest rate swaps 3 631 -

+Derivative financial assets 3 631

-Fair value of interest rate swaps 1 211 840
+Fair value of interest rate swaps - 1 2 1 1

-Derivative financial liabilities 1 211 840
+Derivative financial liabilities - 1 2 1 1

-The Company entered into new interest rate swaps in 2020 for USD 226 million of the principal amount of the secured loans.
+The Company entered into interest rate swaps in 2020 for USD 226 million of the principal amount of the secured loans (USD 195.4 million as of 31 December 2021).
 The previous interest rate swaps were terminated in Q1 2020 for USD 1.9 million.
-As of 31 December 2020 and 2019 the market value of derivative financial instruments was negative USD 1.2 million and negative USD 0.8 million, respectively.
+As of 31 December 2021 and 2020 the market value of derivative financial instruments was positive USD 3.6 million and negative USD 1.2 million, respectively.
 The fair value of the interest swaps is based on broker quotes.
 Similar contracts are traded in an active market and the quotes reflect the actual transactions in similar instruments.
-In accordance with IFRS 9, the Company considered the impact its own credit risk would have on the valuation in the market.
-It therefore adjusted the risk-free discount rate to include a credit spread of 200 basis points.
-The result of the credit spread differential is immaterial in 2020 and 2019.
+In accordance with IFRS 9, the Company considered the impact of credit risk on the valuation in the market.
+The result is immaterial in 2021 and 2020.